LinkedSocials/littlelink-generator/README.md

 create a repo from this template and make it your own.

-Update the asset icon and favicon or delete them and just update the links.json's ICON_URL items with a url to a public accessible image.
+Update the asset icon and favicon or delete them and just update the config.yaml's ICON_URL items with a url to a public accessible image or a local one.

-update the links.json to add your links in the correct format.
+update the config.yaml to add your links in the correct format.

 the meta and bio items should be set accordingly, make it you.